• Skip to primary navigation

 • Don't overcook the shrimp - They only need 1-2 minutes per side.
 Overcooked shrimp become tough and rubbery.

-• Deglaze with wine – White wine lifts the flavors and adds depth to the sauce.
-If you don’t have wine, use chicken broth instead.
+• Deglaze with wine - White wine lifts the flavors and improves the sauce.
+If you don't have wine, use chicken broth instead.

 • Save pasta water - Adding a splash when tossing the pasta helps create a smooth, velvety sauce.

-• Finish with fresh lemon juice – Brightens up the dish and balances the butteriness.
+• Finish with fresh lemon juice - Brightens up the dish and balances the butteriness; use about 1 tablespoon of juice per pound of shrimp.

 Frequently Asked Questions